-Stacy Hackenberg holds a master's degree in Mass Communication from Southern New Hampshire University and a bachelor’s of Journalism from the University of Texas at Austin.
-Before being elected in 2018 as Justice of the Peace, she had a long career in training and database marketing.
+I hold a master's degree in Mass Communication from Southern New Hampshire University and a Bachelor of Journalism from the University of Texas at Austin.
+Before being elected in 2018 as Justice of the Peace, I had a long career in training and database marketing.

-She is active at United Christian Church, a United Church of Christ and Disciples of Christ blended congregation, in Austin.
-She is former Council Co-Chair for Social Justice.
-She is a strong advocate for LGBT rights and firm believer in the power of education to improve lives.
-During the 2017 Texas Legislative session and special session, she testified three times against the bathroom bill.
-She completed the Pacific School of Religion’s Gender, Sexuality, and the Bible Certificate program to help further her LGBTQ activism.
+I am a strong advocate for LGBTQ rights and firm believer in the power of education to improve lives.
+During the 2017 Texas Legislative session and special session, I testified three times against the bathroom bill.
+I also completed the Pacific School of Religion’s Gender, Sexuality, and the Bible Certificate program to help further help my LGBTQ activism.

 In my first year in office, I requested, along with fellow JP KT Musselman, permission from the County Commissioner's Court to fly the Pride Flag during the month of June and the POW/MIA flag the week of Veteran's Day at the Justice Court.
 The request was denied but it generated a great deal of comment by the public and media attention.
 Last year, I was part of a small group of people that hosted the first-ever Pride event in Williamson County.
 Taylor Pride 2020 was a virtual event.
 This year, we're holding an in person event and have garnered large community support.
 Other municipalities in the county have reached out to us to learn how to start their own Pride events.